sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/130 - mapper.md

 title: "Mapper"
 hidden: false
 ---
-Maps output from the source field using a lookup table
+Maps output from the source field using a lookup table.

 Parameters
 ====